Shabbargsk/Shabbz-Demo/README.md

 # Shabbz-Demo
-This is a demo for git and github class.
+This is a demo for git and github class..